-A line number is the letter N followed by an unsigned integer.
-Line numbers may be repeated or used out of order, although normal practice is to avoid such usage.
+A line number is the letter N followed by an unsigned integer, optionally followed by a period and another unsigned integer.
+For example, N1234 and N56.78 are valid line numbers.
+They may be repeated or used out of order, although normal practice is to avoid such usage.
 Line numbers may also be skipped, and that is normal practice.
 A line number is not required to be used, but must be in the proper place if used.